 Teachers in the 21st Century need to know how best to integrate media and technology into their children's lives.
 According to Kirkorian and Choi (2013), for young children, interact-ions with a touch screen may improve their ability to learn from media if those actions are specific and directed.
 These researchers mentioned that young children ages 23 to 32 months were better able to successfully complete an object-retrieval task after interacting with a touchscreen than children who watched a video.
-Importantly, it wasn't just that children were just touching anywhere on a touchscreen to advance the hiding task; children who were asked to touch a specific part of the screen, drawing attention to the hiding event, were better from a specific contingent interaction with a touchscreen that required them to pay attention to a particular area of the screen that was related to understanding the new word.
+Importantly, it wasn't just that children were just touching anywhere on a touchscreen to advance the hiding task; children who were asked to touch a specific part of the screen, drawing attention to the hiding event, were better able to find the hidden object.
+Children ages 24 to 30 months also learned a novel word better from a specific contingent interaction with a touchscreen that required them to pay attention to a particular area of the screen that was related to understanding the new word, as compared to children who watched a video demonstrating the new word.